History of Germany during World War I: War deaths

 Out of a population of 65 million, Germany suffered 1.7 million military deaths and 430,000 civilian deaths due to wartime causes (especially the food blockade), plus about 17,000 killed in Africa and the other overseas colonies.

 The Allied blockade continued until July 1919, causing severe additional hardships.

 Soldiers' experiences

 Despite the often ruthless conduct of the German military machine, in the air and at sea as well as on land, individual German and soldiers could view the enemy with respect and empathy and the war with contempt.
-Some examples from letters homework :
+Some examples from letters homeward: